dotandimet/Allenby/talks/evogit.md

 ## Remotes

 With git you can have multiple remote repositories.

+    git remote add name url

-Usually we will work with only one - evogit, which is aliased to `origin` (this is the default by convention, like `master` for the default branch).
+Usually we will work with only one - *evogit*, which is aliased to **`origin`** (this is the default by convention, like `master` for the default branch).

-To see all the remote repositories
+To see all the remote repositories with their URLs

      git remote -v